StackMCP

 Add WebMCP to your React or Next.js app so AI agents can interact with your UI.
 Step-by-step guide with hooks, components, and real code examples.

 WebMCP lets your React or Next.js application expose structured tools to AI agents visiting your site.
-Instead of agents scraping your DOM, guessing at button labels, or automating clicks through fragile selectors, they call typed functions with validated inputs and get structured responses back.
-Your web app becomes a first-class MCP server -- right in the browser.
+Instead of agents scraping your DOM or automating clicks through fragile selectors, they call typed functions with validated inputs and get structured responses back.

 Browser Support: Where Things Stand

-WebMCP is a W3C Community Group report published on February 10, 2026.
-It is not a W3C standard yet.
-The only browser with an implementation is Chrome 146 Canary, and even there it requires manually enabling a flag.
+WebMCP is a W3C Community Group report published February 10, 2026.
+The only browser with an implementation is Chrome 146 Canary, behind a flag.
 Firefox and Safari have no implementation.
-Formal rollout across stable browsers is expected mid-to-late 2026.
+Stable rollout expected mid-to-late 2026.

-That means you should not rely on WebMCP as the sole interface to your app.
+You should not rely on WebMCP as the sole interface.
 But you can start adding it now as a progressive enhancement.
-The declarative API uses plain HTML attributes that browsers without WebMCP support simply ignore.
-The imperative API can be gated behind a feature detection check.
+The declarative API uses plain HTML attributes that unsupported browsers ignore.
+The imperative API can be gated behind feature detection:

 const isWebMCPSupported = typeof navigator !== 'undefined'